dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 So then truth about the array for each method is that the Array forEach method in native javaScript is just one of many ways to loop over the contents of a collection in javaScript.
 There are some good reasons why to use it, and there are also some pretty good reasns why not to use it.
 Also there are often situations in which it will just simply fall short of what is needed when it comes to working with objects in general.
 The Array forEach is only generally useful for just looping over the contents of an Array, as it is an array prototype method after all.
 In some cases it is possible to get the method to work with certain objects that are formated like arrays by making use of the [function call method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call).
 However even it you can get it to work to loop over the contents of a collection it might not still always be the best solution when it comes to looping over a collection in general.

-Simply put The array for each method might not always be the best choice for the job when it comes to looping over the contents of an array, let alone any kind of collection when dealing with objects in general.
+Simply put the array for each method might not always be the best choice for the job when it comes to looping over the contents of an array, let alone any kind of collection when dealing with objects in general.
 There is no golden hammer when it comes to looping over an array.
-For example when it comes to just simply looping over an array, I often prefer to use a while loop, but even that might still not be the best option in all cases.
-As such I will often use methods like the Array map method, or the Array filter method to create the end result that I want.
+In some cases it will work just fine, bit often I might use one of the many other array prototype methods, a loop of one kind of another, or maybe I still will use the array for each method just not by itself because there are some additional things I need to do first to get the array that I want to begin with.

 ### - User space options